ASTex-ICube/spatial_deformations_aug/README.md

 # Data augmentation based on random spatial deformations

 This is the page of our paper entitled *Data augmentation based on spatial deformations for histopathology:
-An evaluation in the context of glomeruli segmentation* to be published in Computer Methods and Programs in Biomedicine.
+An evaluation in the context of glomeruli segmentation* published in Computer Methods and Programs in Biomedicine, Volume 221, 106919, 2022, ISSN 0169-2607, https://doi.org/10.1016/j.cmpb.2022.106919.

 Authors: F. [Allender](https://igg.icube.unistra.fr/index.php/Florian_Allender), R. [Allègre](https://igg.icube.unistra.fr/index.php/R%C3%A9mi_All%C3%A8gre), C. [Wemmert](https://wemmertc.github.io/webpage/), J.-M. [Dischler](https://dpt-info.di.unistra.fr/~dischler).

+A preprint version of the paper is available following [this link](https://seafile.unistra.fr/f/fa3e480dcda54b3392e5/?dl=1).

+A complementary work has been presented at the 2022 IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), in the paper *Conditional image synthesis for improved segmentation of glomeruli in renal histopathological images*, https://doi.org/10.1109/BHI56158.2022.9926880.

+A preprint version of the paper is available following [this link](https://seafile.unistra.fr/f/a5b1e797205542f0a905/?dl=1)

 ## Deformation models